 III.
 Difference Between a Will and a Trust

-A common misconception is a belief that a will and a trust are interchangeable.
+A common misconception is the belief that a will and a trust are interchangeable.
 Both a will and a trust are important and should be included in an estate plan, but they do serve different distinct purposes.
 A will provides instructions for how you want your affairs to be handled and your estate to be distributed after you die.
 A will is legally enforceable, but it does not avoid probate.
 A trust, on the other hand, is a fiduciary relationship where another is granted authority to handle your assets for the benefit of the third party, the beneficiary.
 It brings all of the trustor’s assets together into a single private plan.
-Unlike a will, which only put into force after death, a trust is effective immediately.
+Unlike a will, which only put into force after death, a Trust is effective immediately.
 A Trust will become operational at the time of the trustor’s death and can avoid probate at death.
 In order to avoid probate, families should ensure that a trust is drafted in their estate plan.

 Now is the time to take action and save your loved ones the stress of going through probate by developing an estate plan.
 Carlson & Work has several expert estate planning attorneys in Reno, Nevada available to assist you in with your estate planning needs.
 Call Carlson & Work today at 775-298-6403.